Let's Love While We Can

 Let's Love While We Can is the thirty-seventh studio album by American pop singer Andy Williams, released in the U.K. in 1980 by CBS Records.
 For this project Williams eschews covering well-known pop hits and standards and relies mostly on original or lesser-known country songs.

-On June 21, 2004, Let's Love While We Can became available as one of two albums on one CD by Sony Music Distribution, the other album being Williams's Columbia release from the fall of 1974, You Lay So Easy on My Mind.
+On June 21, 2004, Let's Love While We Can became available as one of two albums on one CD by Sony Music Distribution, along with Williams's 1974 Columbia album, You Lay So Easy on My Mind.
 Two songs from this album, "Jason" and "I'll Never Love Anyone Anymore", were included as bonus tracks on the 2002 CD release of Williams's previous album, Andy.